Rajulbafna/Rajulbafna/README.md

-# 👋 Hey there, I'm Rajul Bafna!
+# 👋 Hi, I'm Rajul Bafna!

 I'm a Computer Science undergrad with a strong passion for Artificial Intelligence and problem-solving.
 I enjoy building real-world projects, exploring innovative ideas, and working at the intersection of tech and impact.